All Episodes

 And everybody else recognizes Alan Dershowitz recognizes it.

-And a president sitting president cannot be guilty of obstruction.
+And a president, sitting president, cannot be guilty of obstruction.

 And don't forget the power of the pardon is very absolute and powerful for the president.

-You know, how is it possible that we now have a size that was an article of the entire U.S. attorney's office for the state of Rhode Island being hired?
+You know, but then it goes on in that Mueller's legal team, you know, how is it possible that we now have a size that was an article of the entire U.S. Attorney's Office for the state of Rhode Island being hired?

 You've got to be kidding me here to investigate what?